How to control the volume of traffic in Cambridge

-For tradespeople public transport is rarely an option, but there are many other sectors of the community that would benefit from profound investment on public transport and therefore ease the burden of traffic on the roads.
+For tradespeople public transport is rarely an option, but there are many other sectors of the community that would benefit from profound investment in public transport and therefore ease the burden of traffic on the roads.
 Traffic congestion around the school run is a major headache.
-It seems that a solution may centre around more bus lanes and bus priority.
+It seems that a solution may center around more bus lanes and bus priority.
 The second is really key.
 After much anger about the parking cost, the park and ride sites are now free for up to 18 hours.
-The buses costs a small fee, but on some roads you end up sitting in the same traffic jams as everyone else.
+The buses cost a small fee, but on some roads, you end up sitting in the same traffic jams like everyone else.

 So what about the tradespeople coming into work who have to rely on their cars?
 Nin, one of our handyman, said: “I’m not a fan of congestion charging, it’s a pretty crap idea.
 There’s lots of unnecessary use of cars and way too many houses going up without proper consideration for transport.
 The whole system needs to be re-addressed.
 And what about some sort of specific trades parking?”